pavel-chumakou/gdocs2html/README.md

 Gdocs2html is a tool for converting Google Docs to HTML files.

 ## Features:
 Gdocs2html is command-line tool that helps you to convert Google Docs to static HTML files.
-The main idea of this project is to remove annoying google redirect notices from converted HTML files.
-Also Gdoc2html supports simple web templates.
-As a result, Gdoc2html could be used as a simple static site generator, it allows you to build static web sites from your Google Docs.
+Gdoc2html supports simple web templates and can be used as a simple static site generator.

 ## Installation:
 Download the latest version of [gdocs2html.jar](https://github.com/pavel-chumakou/gdocs2html/releases/download/1.0.0/gdocs2html.jar) from the [releases](https://github.com/pavel-chumakou/gdocs2html/releases) and put it to any folder.
 Update your PATH environment variable by adding path to the folder containing gdocs2html.jar.
 Run ```java -jar gdocs2html.jar --version``` to check everything is working fine.

-Gdoc2html requires java version 1.7 or higher.
+Gdoc2html requires java version 9 or higher.

 ## How To Use:
 Publish your Google Docs documents (File -> Publish to the web...).